 Conflicts arising from personal relationships or financial arrangements of staff involved in sponsorship assessment, approval or administration will be managed in accordance with the conflict-of-interest provisions of Council’s Code of Conduct.

-No employee may seek or receive a personal benefit or be perceived to receive a personal benefit from a sponsorship.
+No employee may seek or receive a personal benefit or be perceived to receive a personal benefit, from a sponsorship.
 Any contribution from the sponsor must be received by Council, not directly to an individual, and must benefit Council and not an individual.

 DEFINITIONS